 Application for Initial License of Alternative Business Structure

-CAREFULLY READ THE INSTRUCTIONS AND INFORMATION ON PAGE 11.
+CAREFULLY READ THE INSTRUCTIONS AND INFORMATION AT END OF APPLICATION.

 Pursuant to Arizona Code of Judicial Administration §7-209(E)(2), failure to provide or fully disclose information may result in denial of the application, delay in processing, or other disciplinary action.
 If the Alternative Business Structure is not formed at the time of filing, this application is reflective of the facts that will exist upon licensure.